You are here:

 Home > Services & Supports > Early Intervention

-Once a child is determined eligible for services, a team of early intervention professionals will support the child and family.
+Once a child is determined eligible for services, a team of early intervention professionals support the child and family.
 Members of the team include a Help Me Grow service coordinator and an occupational therapist, a physical therapist, a speech-language pathologist and a developmental specialist from the Cuyahoga County Board of DD.

-One of the above team members serves as the primary service provider.
+One of the these team members serves as the primary service provider.
 This professional visits the parents and child in their home or other places where they regularly spend time.
 At each visit, the family and the primary service provider work together to support the child’s development during everyday activities.
 The primary service provider consults with other team members as needed, and those other team members may join in the visits with the child and family.

 The service coordinator is the team member who helps guide the parents through services.
 He or she learns about the family, its daily activities and its hopes and priorities for the child.
 He or she listens to the parents' goals for their child, helps to put needed services in place and monitors the child’s progress on the individualized family service plan (IFSP).
 The service coordinator also helps the family through the eligibility process, schedules evaluations and assessments of the child and works with the primary service provider and other team members to ensure a smooth delivery of services.